SCRT-HQ/VaporShell/docs/glossary/Add-VSIAMRolePolicy.md

----
-layout: glossary
-title: Add-VSIAMRolePolicy
-categories: glossary
-label1: Category
-data1: Documentation
-label2: Depth
-data2: Deep
-schema: 2.0.0
----

 # Add-VSIAMRolePolicy

 ## SYNOPSIS
-Adds an AWS::IAM::Role.Policy resource property to the template
+Adds an AWS::IAM::Role.Policy resource property to the template.
+Contains information about an attached policy.

 ## SYNTAX